Shreeja-AirMetro/Github-Notes/Literature - Notes/Literature - synthesis.md

 what are the most important points to the reader?

 The choices you make will depend on what you're trying to achieve and your pov

+POint - evidance, explanation and more connecting points - But not enough

+BUT LINK BETWEEN IDEAS is important